about

 What should I bring to a session?

-General: If you bring a song or aria, please note I do not play the piano as you sing - I need to be wholly concentrating on your acting, and I can't do this stuck behind a score!
-Therefore you will need to provide a backing track/piano recording on a phone or tablet which if necessary can be connected via Bluetooth to a speaker.
+General: If you bring a song or aria, please note I do not play the piano as you sing - I like to be wholly concentrating on your acting, and I can't do this stuck behind a score!
+Therefore you will need to provide a backing track or piano accompaniment recording on a phone or tablet, which if necessary can be connected via Bluetooth to a speaker.

 In person: Please bring a copy of the material you would like to work on, even if you are off book.
-This must be in a format you are able to take notes on e.g. pencil and paper, tablet and stylus.
 If lyrics aren't in English please also bring a translation.

-Zoom: Please ensure you have a reliable internet connection, a good speaker and a professional space (i.e. not a bedroom) to work in uninterrupted.
+Zoom: Please ensure you have a reliable internet connection, a good speaker and a professional space to work in uninterrupted.

 I'm new to acting technique, will I be out of my depth?